cbeck88/Wesnoth_MCLP_AI/README.md

 unit from the optimal solution which is otherwise the least useful first*.
 After we see if we got our hits, reevaluate the same way.

-The MCLP_ai is not written yet, but this is the one which is planned to use the results of MC simulations to make decisions.
+The MCLP_ai scores moves on the basis of monte carlo experiments with LP_ai as the controller.

 Current AIs
 -----------